voostindie/markdown-curator/README.md

 - This is a Java 21+ library and small application framework for processing directories of Markdown documents.
 - It is especially well suited for [Obsidian](https://obsidian.md) vaults and [iA Writer](https://ia.net/writer) libraries.
 - It detects queries in the documents, executes them all, and writes back the results.
+- It extracts information out of documents, and writes it into the documents as front matter.
 - As an application, it monitors and processes directories in the background.

 Okay, that probably doesn't tell you much.

 ## The 5-minute introduction

 This is a Java library and application framework that spins up a daemon.
 This daemon monitors one or more directories of Markdown documents, like [Obsidian](https://obsidian.md) vaults or [iA Writer](https://ia.net/writer) libraries.
 Based on changes happening in the directories and their Markdown documents, it detects and runs queries embedded in the documents, generates Markdown output for these queries and embeds this output in the documents themselves.
+Also, it can update the front matter in the documents.

 Here's an example of what you can write in a Markdown document: